 In this Intermediate lesson, students will learn vocabulary related to vacations, as well as common vocabulary for traveling.
-They will practice expressing preferences on types of holidays and holiday activities, learn to give warnings, and roleplay a short exchange in a restaurant.
+They will practice expressing preferences on types of vacations and vacation activities, learn to give warnings, and roleplay a short exchange in a restaurant.
 They will also watch a short video about tourist traps in London, and what to avoid when traveling there!

 Warm-up discussion

-The lesson starts with a few general questions about holidays.
-Next, the student matches the types of holidays with pictures (ski trip, beach getaway, cruise, etc.).
+The lesson starts with a few general questions about vacations.
+Next, the student matches the types of vacations with pictures (ski trip, beach getaway, cruise, etc.).

 Speaking about preferences